AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-forced-tunneling-rm.md

 ---
-title: Configure forced tunneling for Azure Site-to-Site connections: Resource Manager | Azure
+title: 'Configure forced tunneling for Azure Site-to-Site connections: Resource Manager | Azure'
 description: How to redirect or 'force' all Internet-bound traffic back to your on-premises location.
 services: vpn-gateway
 documentationcenter: na